Michael Kim (businessman)

-Michael ByungJu Kim (born 1963) is a South Korean and American billionaire businessman.
-He is the founder and chairman of MBK Partners, a private equity firm headquartered in Seoul, South Korea.
+Michael ByungJu Kim (born 1963) is an American billionaire businessman of South Korean origin.
+He is the founder and chairman of MBK Partners, a North Asian private equity firm with offices in Seoul, Tokyo, Hong Kong, Shanghai, and Beijing.
 He has been called the "Godfather of Asian private equity".

 He has been named one of Bloomberg's 50 most influential people in the world and Forbes Asia's Heroes of Philanthropy.
-According to Forbes, Kim had a net wealth of $9.6 billion as of April 2023, ranking him the richest person in South Korea and #190 in the world.

-Early life
+Early life and education

 Michael B. Kim was born in Jinhae, South Gyeongsang Province, South Korea in 1963.
+Kim graduated from Haverford College in 1985 with a BA in English Literature.
+He then went on to earn his MBA from Harvard Business School.